rahulaauji-30/Space-Station-Locator/readme.md

 ---

-# International Space Locator Website
+# International Space Station Locator Website

-This repository contains code for an International Space Locator website that utilizes the International Space Station's API to fetch and display its live location coordinates.
+This repository contains code for an International Space Station Locator website that utilizes the International Space Station's API to fetch and display its live location coordinates.

 ## Table of Contents